home · news · about · security ·

 The owner of the Remote Config File is typically the operator of the ASICs.
 In some cases, the operator and the actual ASIC owner are not the same entity.
 In this case, the owner and operator may decide on a revenue share agreement using the operator fee.
 The operator can set an additional pool and fee percentage.
 The operator fee instructs healthy ASICs to mine a certain percentage of the time to the operator pool.

-3. Change poolname-operator and username-operator to the operator pool and username.
+to the operator pool and username. - Change

 Power Settings